 Every practicable facility will be offered for special study along desired lines.
-A study of pages 12 to 23, Departments, Methods and Facilities, will not only give the information suggested by the heading, but will also enable any practitioner desiring to attend, to determine in advance precisely what work will be in progress at a given date.
+A study of pages 12 to 22, Departments, Methods, and Facilities will enable a practitioner desiring to attend, to determine in advance precisely what work will be in progress at a given date.

-This work is offered to veterinarians entirely for the benefits they may derive from increased knowledge in veterinary science and does not contemplate the granting of a degree, certificate, or other evidence of responsibility on the part of the College.
+This work is offered to veterinarians entirely for the benefit they may derive from increased knowledge in veterinary science and does not contemplate the granting of a degree, certificate, or other evidence of responsibility on the part of the College.

-General inquiries in reference to this work should be addressed to the Dean, whereas questions relating to studies in the various departments may be addresed to the heads of the departments concerned.
+General inquiries in reference to this work should be addressed to the Dean, whereas questions relating to studies in the various departments may be addressed to the heads of the departments concerned.